-But what about the people you’ll be working closely with?
-A surgeon’s a surgeon, right?
-While there are a lot of similarities among them, there’s also a wide variety of surgical specialties to practice.
-To help you develop a better understanding of what’s out there, let’s examine 20 of the most common types of surgeons you’ll work with as a surgical tech.
+Sure, you know you’d be working with surgeons.
+But there are several types of surgeons who specialize in different types of surgery.
+To help you develop a better understanding of what’s out there, we’re dissecting 20 of the most common types of surgeons you may find yourself assisting as a surgical tech.

 1. General surgeon

 As the name suggests, a general surgeon is a generalist who possesses an overall base of knowledge and understanding about anatomy, surgical procedures and post-operative care.
 The types of procedures performed will vary day-to-day based on patients’ needs, but typically their work focuses on the abdominal area.
 Often general surgeons work in trauma or critical care units to perform emergency surgical procedures.

 2. Cardiothoracic surgeon